saadbinakhlaq/snakes_and_ladders_game/README.md

 # SnakesAndLaddersGame
 ## Installation

-clone this repo

-then run
+Clone this repo and then run

     $ gem build snakes_and_ladders_game.gemspec